 Conditionally Admitted Students/Academic Probation Students

-Required academic progress for students who were conditionally admitted or who were placed on academic probation includes the achievement of a minimally acceptable grade point average (GPA) and completion of attempted units within their conditional time periods or by the end of their probationary periods.
+Required academic progress for students who were conditionally admitted or who were placed on academic probation includes the achievement of a minimally acceptable grade point average (GPA) and completion of attempted units within their conditional time periods or by the end of their probation periods.
 In addition, these students are not permitted to make the Credit/No Credit Grade Election .

 Students who are on academic probation may apply for a change of program.
-If the dean of the school of the requested program approves the change of program, the student must still achieve the minimally acceptable grade point average by the end of the probationary period.
+If the dean of the school of the requested program approves the change of program, the student must still achieve the minimally acceptable grade point average by the end of the probation period.
 See Academic Standing for more information.

-Students on academic probation who fail to meet the applicable Required Academic Progress and GPA Requirements by the end of their probationary time periods and conditionally admitted students who fail to meet the conditions of their admission within their conditional time periods will be academically disqualified.
+Students on academic probation who fail to meet the applicable Required Academic Progress and GPA Requirements by the end of their probation periods and conditionally admitted students who fail to meet the conditions of their admission within their conditional periods will be academically disqualified.
 Students may appeal the decision to the dean of the academic programs from which they were disqualified.
 See Academic Disqualification Appeal Process below for more information.

 To be considered for readmission, a disqualified student must apply for admission after a period of time in which significant achievement and/or resolution of difficulties indicate a change in the conditions that contributed to the student’s initial disqualification.
 One year is the minimum time period usually required for such a change in conditions.
-Students will be notified at the time of their disqualification of their minimum required waiting period before applying for readmission.
+Students will be notified at the time of their disqualification of their minimum required waiting period before they may apply for readmission.
 Applicants for readmission must satisfy the admission and degree requirements in effect for their programs at the time readmission.
 For further information refer Readmission of Former Students .

 Academic Disqualification Appeal Process